secworks/spasm/README.md

 plug-in.
 But at the moment it is more pathetic.

 The assembler supports a set of commands prefixed as follows:
-  Comments: "// comment".
+- Comments: "// comment".
 Rows beginning with comment prefix are ignored.
-  Includes: ".include filename"
+- Includes: ".include filename".
+The contents is copied verbatim.
-  Defines:  ".define screen = 0x0400"
+- Defines:  ".define screen = 0x0400"
-  Scripts:  ".script filename"
+- Scripts:  ".script filename".
+The script is executed and the result is included at the point of call.
-  Data:     ".data 0x00, 0x10, 0x20, 0x40, 0xde, 0xad"
+- Data:     ".data 0x00, 0x10, 0x20, 0x40, 0xde, 0xad"
-  Address:  ".addr 0x1000".
+- Address:  ".addr 0x1000".
 Base for object generated.

 ## Implementation ##